Born: June 22 Primary Instrument: Composer/conductor

 Born in New York City, Evans started piano lessons at age four.
 A few years later, John saw the movie “The Benny Goodman Story” and was inspired to learn how to play the clarinet.
 He went to the school band teacher hoping to check out a clarinet, but, as luck would have it, everyone else had seen the movie the day before and there were no more clarinets.
 The band teacher told John that they only had one alto sax left, so John started playing alto.
 In the sixth grade, he switched to tenor sax and continued playing tenor for nearly twenty years.
 While attending Phillips University, Evans played in a popular R&B horn band called The Preachers.
 After returning to New York City, he studied tenor with the late, great Clifford Jordan.

-Finding it difficult to earn a good living playing saxophone in Manhattan, Evans switched to electric bass and almost immediately was working full time.
+Finding it difficult to earn a good living playing tenor in Manhattan, Evans switched to electric bass and almost immediately was working full-time.
 Prior to becoming a free-lance recording musician, John held the bass chair for a series of shows on Broadway...The Original Godspell...The Magic Show with Doug Henning...Evita...and some lesser known shows.

 Began studying composition and arranging, Evans, once again, focussed his attention on developing his piano skills.
 He has composed, arranged and produced music for Sports Illustrated and Time Life.

 Worked with David Sanborn on the RIAA, Certified Gold, Grammy Nominated, ”Hideaway” album.
 Evans composed and co-penned “Creeper” with Sanborn.
 It was the tune that became the single release from the album.